Who We Are: Storytellers with a Passion for Science

 Where We Work: NYC, the World Capital of Science Journalism

-SHERP takes full advantage of its home base at the center of the science journalism firmament: New York City.
+SHERP takes full advantage of its home base at the center of the science journalism firmament: New York City, where there are more journalism job opportunities than anywhere else in the world.
 A small program nestled comfortably in a large research university, SHERP utilizes the vast intellectual resources of New York University, including the NYU School of Medicine, to enrich student experiences.
 We also reach well beyond the university community.
-In addition to two full-time professors with many years of experience in professional science journalism, Dan Fagin and Charles Seife, the program's superb faculty includes current or former editors and writers at Scientific American, Time, The New York Times, Science, Reuters, Nature and The Wall Street Journal, among other outlets.
+In addition to two full-time professors with many years of experience in professional science journalism, Dan Fagin and Charles Seife, the program's superb faculty includes current or former editors and writers at Scientific American, The New York Times, Science, Reuters, Nature and The Wall Street Journal, among other outlets.
 SHERP faculty work at the very highest levels of science journalism but are also deeply committed to the hard work of teaching well, with long track records of success in the classroom as well as the newsroom.

 The curriculum also draws heavily on a roster of guest speakers constituting a who's who of science journalism and science research.
 In a typical year, nearly one hundred journalists and scientists visit SHERP to speak in classes or at evening seminars that have become gathering places for the New York science journalism community.
 There are also yearly field trips to Brookhaven National Laboratory, The New York Times, the American Museum of Natural History and CNN.
 When SHERP students go on a field trip, they do much more than tour; they pitch stories to editors and participate in seminars with leading researchers.